 Numbness of part of one limb: Peripheral nervous system lesion

-Unilateral numbness of both limbs (with or without the trunk): Brain lesion
+Hemibody numbness (with or without the trunk): Brain lesion

 Bilateral numbness below a specific dermatomal level: Transverse myelopathy (a spinal cord lesion)